 William’s first contact with Melita Denning and Osborne Phillips was in 1980 in Minneapolis/St. Paul, Minnesota.
 In 1984 he was made an associate member (Sodalis) of the Aurum Solis College of Thrones and was ordained as the Magus of the House of the Winged Serpent by Melita Denning.
 In 1985 he was elected to full Sodalis in the College of Thrones and made Administrator-General of the Aurum Solis.
 In 1999, after a hiatus during which the Aurum Solis was inactive, he resumed his Third Hall work and was Ratified as Adeptus Plenus in 2000.
 He received a Charter of Succession from the Grand Master of the Aurum Solis, empowering him to establish and govern an autonomous and contacted Order of the Ogdoadic Mystery Tradition and granting him the authority to administer all degrees, appoint all officers and to establish or revise all rites.

 In September 2002, after receiving the Charter of Succession, he helped to establish the Ordo Astrum Sophiae, a contacted Magical Order deriving its spiritual succession and lineage from the Aurum Solis.
 William continues to maintain a deep appreciation and abiding gratitude for Melita and Osborne’s friendship, uncounted hours of magical work and for the many profound and powerful spiritual gifts he has received from them over the years.
-The Astrum Sophia is a dynamic and living manifestation of the Ogdoadic current and the Aurum Solis lineage, with members across the English-speaking world, particularly North America and England.
+The Astrum Sophia is a dynamic and living manifestation of the Ogdoadic current and the Aurum Solis lineage, with companions across the world.

 William also has an extensive background in the Hermetic Order of the Golden Dawn and the R.R. et A.C.
 He began formal work with Israel Regardie in the Golden Dawn in 1979.
 During the Aurum Solis’ inactivity in the 1990s, he joined the Regardie lineage of the Golden Dawn and became the Imperator of a Golden Dawn temple in the Midwest.
 He attained the grade of ZAM in 1996 and functioned as an officer until his resignation in 1999.
 He continues to hold high esteem for the Golden Dawn and to maintain warm fraternal relations with the Order and its Chiefs to this day.